Spring 2018 Training Sessions

 Informed Consent Workshops

 Informed consent is a crucial part of human subjects research.
-Don’t put a jargon-filled template in front of subjects and ask them to sign; it is your responsibility as a researcher to ensure that every person who participates in your study understands what s/he is agreeing to.
+It is your responsibility as a researcher to ensure that all your study participants understand what they are agreeing to.
 These workshops will teach you how to obtain truly informed consent.
 You can sign up for one or both.

 This workshop will go beyond the templates; you’ll learn the art of writing a consent document that your participants can actually understand.
 You’ll see examples of good consents and … less good … consents, and will also have a chance to try your hand at writing with immediate feedback.